 - making sure that the field officers follow a predetermined formula for stopping cars, and

-If/when these requirements aren't satisfied, a California DUI defense attorney can effectively challenge your DUI arrest and subsequent charges.
+If these requirements aren't satisfied, a California DUI defense attorney can effectively challenge your DUI arrest and fight the DUI charges.

-The electronic components in these instruments can be affected by nearby radio waves.
-Radio transmission from
+The electronic components in these instruments can be affected by nearby radio waves, including those from

 - patrol cars,